Keep Virginia Blue! Turn Out to Elect Democrats for Governor, Lt. Governor, Attorney General, and State House of Delegates

 Or, email or call your local election office.
 You can find the contact information at: www.votefromabroad.org/states/va; scroll down to "Find Your Election Office"

-Send in your ballot as early as possible so if there's any problem, you'll have time to fix it.
+Send in your ballot as early as possible to allow time to fix any problems!

 NEED HELP?
 EMAIL US AT [email protected]